-The university president shall inform the Academic Senate of proposed appointments and promotions of faculty members and shall recommend these appointments and promotions to the Board of Trustees at its next meeting unless there is objection to any of these recommendations by a majority of the Senate quorum.
+In accord with [PPM 9-5] the university president shall inform the Academic Senate of proposed appointments and promotions of faculty members and shall recommend these appointments and promotions to the Board of Trustees at its next meeting unless there is objection to any of these recommendations by a majority of the Senate quorum.
 Objections shall be referred to the Executive Committee of the senate for investigation and the report of the Executive Committee shall be transmitted by the university president to the Board of Trustees.